 - Choice: Several different certification options are available, to suit different situations and buyer demands.

-- Access to International Markets: CanadaGAP certification options B and C have been benchmarked to, and officially recognized by the Global Food Safety Initiative (GFSI).
-Option D has also been benchmarked to, and officially recognized by GSFI.
+- Access to International Markets: CanadaGAP certification options B, C and D have been benchmarked to, and officially recognized by the Global Food Safety Initiative (GFSI).
 CanadaGAP-certified companies have the benefit of using a made-in-Canada program to meet the food safety requirements of the international marketplace.

 - A ‘Model System’: The CanadaGAP Program has achieved full Canadian Government Recognition, and is a ‘model system’ for those implementing federal regulatory requirements.

 Benefits to Customers